Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

   // Set cookie.
-Note that the cookie flags have to be different in production and in test. res.cookie("jwt", token, { ...cookieFlags(req), maxAge: 3600000 }); // 1 hour expiration return payload.csrfToken; // this is needed in the body returned by login() or register() };
+Note that the cookie flags have to be different in production and in test. res.cookie("jwt", token, { ...cookieFlags(req), maxAge: 3600000 }); // 1 hour expiration return payload.csrfToken; // this is needed in the body returned by logon() or register() };
 ```